Assess servers by using imported data

 VMware ESXi 6

 Windows Server 2003

 Windows Server 2012

 In this tutorial, you:

-- Imported servers to Azure Migrate: Server Assessment using CSV.
+- Imported servers into Azure Migrate: Server Assessment by using CSV.